-8.5 Photos, videos and media
+7.4.
+Photos, videos and media

-Anyone uploading photos or videos to social media will adhere to the following guidelines:
+Anyone taking and/or publishing photos or videos will adhere to the following guidelines:

-- Children and young people under the age of 18 will not be identified by surname or other personal details.
-These details include e-mail or postal address or telephone numbers. - When using photographs of children and young people, wherever possible staff, students and volunteers will use group pictures. - We will obtain written and consent from parents or carers before using photographs or videos on social media.
-(The office of the Data Protection Commissioner has declared that photographs posted on the internet are personal data.
+- Only children whose parents have given permission via a registration form shall be included in photos and videos - Only workers approved by someone with significant responsibility for children should take photos, only when given written permission to do so for specific purposes on a specific occasion - Children and young people under the age of 18 will not be identified by surname or other personal details.
+These details include e-mail or postal address or telephone numbers. - When using photographs of children and young people, wherever possible workers will use group pictures. - We will obtain written and consent from parents or carers before publishing photographs or videos (The office of the Data Protection Commissioner has declared that photographs posted on the internet are personal data.
 They are therefore subject to data protection legislation.)

-8.6 Outings & Trips
+7.5.
+Outings & Trips

-- Appendix 3 is the template for our trips and residential consent form. - Workers accompanying trips will carry the contact numbers for Community Church and emergency services in the event of an alert being necessary; - If a child goes missing while on a trip, staff should instigate an immediate search.
-If the child cannot be found immediately, the appropriate security staff of the venue/location and the police should be notified; - If, having notified security staff and the police, the child cannot be found, the parents/carers of the child will be notified immediately;

-The care of the remaining children is paramount.
-It is imperative that the children return to the home site as quickly as possible, while a senior staff member remains at the visit site to co-ordinate contact between security staff and the child's parents/carers.
+- Appendix 3 is the template for our trips and residential consent form. - Workers accompanying trips will carry the contact numbers for Community Church, emergency services & parents in the event of an alert being necessary; - If a child goes missing while on a trip, staff should instigate an immediate search.
+If the child cannot be found immediately, the appropriate security staff of the venue/location and the police should be notified; - If, having notified security staff and the police, the child cannot be found, the parents/carers of the child will be notified immediately; - The care of the remaining children is paramount.
+It is imperative that the children return to the home site as quickly as possible, while a worker with significant responsibility remains at the visit site to co-ordinate contact between security staff and the child's parents/carers.

-8.7 Transporting Children
+7.6.
+Transporting Children

-- All vehicles for outings must be insured, roadworthy and fitted with seatbelts; - All drivers will travel with at least one escort.
-Either the driver or escort should have up to date DBS check and have been subject to appropriate recruitment procedures.
+- All vehicles for outings must be insured for business use, roadworthy and fitted with seatbelts; - All drivers will travel with at least one escort.
+Either the driver or escort will be safely recruited.
 All drivers and escorts will agree to abide by these guidelines: - Roll call will be taken at the start of a journey, following each stop and again before commencing the return journey; if travelling in more than one vehicle, children will wherever possible travel in the same vehicle there and back; - In the event of an accident, parents will be informed as well as the authorities if appropriate.

-8.8 Schools Work Policy
+7.7.
+Schools Work Policy

 Children's or youth workers undertaking work on behalf of a school, automatically falls under the jurisdiction of the schools safeguarding children's policy when they are on the school premises.
-It is the responsibility of the individual and the school to ensure that they have read and understood the schools safeguarding policy.
+It is the responsibility of the individual and the school to ensure that they have read and understood the schools safeguarding policy and adhere to it.